oroinc/documentation/bundles/commerce/WebsiteElasticSearchBundle/upgrade-to-es7.rst

 This option is suitable for upgrades from version lower than 1.6, or if you have a small number of entities (fewer than a hundred thousand).

-Search index upgrade is a part of the :ref:`application upgrade <upgrade-application>`.
+Search index upgrade is part of the :ref:`application upgrade <upgrade-application>`.
 So, once you've turned on maintenance mode through ``app/console lexik:maintenance:lock --env=prod``, you need to perform the following actions:

 1. |Stop old Elasticsearch|